Vamsiteja30/Hackernews-summarizer/README.md

 # HackerNews Summarizer

-This project fetches top stories from HackerNews and prepares them for summarization.
-Instead of reading through long discussion threads, users get quick summaries of the most important posts.
+This project fetches top stories from HackerNews and automatically generates AI-powered summaries of the most important posts.
+Instead of reading through long discussion threads, users get concise 2-sentence summaries that capture the essence of each story.

+The system intelligently identifies which posts matter (high scores, lots of comments, or trending topics) and uses AI to create quick summaries.
+It's built with Praval agents and supports both OpenAI and Gemini for reliable summarization.

 ## Day 1 – HackerNews API Integration